yshanyes/CPSC-2019-QRS-Detection-and-HR-Estimation/README.md

-# Example classifier code for Python for the CPSC 2019
+# solution&code for the CPSC 2019, rank 4/5 on the HR/QRS track, respectively.

 ## Contents